JonathanWThom/MrFixIt-rails/README.md

 * Basic users may post their jobs to the jobs list.
 * Basic users have the option to sign up for a Worker account, which allows them to claim and complete jobs.
 * A worker can claim a job, and see it in their "Worker Dashboard"

-### Still Needed

-_The following must still be implemented:_

-* Workers must be able to claim a job **via an AJAX action**.
+* Workers can claim a job via an AJAX action.
-* A worker must be able to mark which jobs they're actively working on **using AJAX**.
+* A worker can mark which jobs they're actively working on using AJAX.
-* Workers must be able to mark jobs "complete" **using AJAX**.
+* Workers can mark jobs "complete" using AJAX.
-* Site needs to look more presentable and polished.
+* Site styling has improved.
-* Unit and integration testing needs to be implemented throughout.
+* Unit and integration testing are implemented throughout.

 ## License